SIMEXP/fmriprep-denoise-benchmark/content/ohbm2022abstract.md

 - `aroma`: high pass filtering, signal from tissue masks (white matter and  csf, 2 parameters), applied on output suffixed `desc-smoothAROMAnonaggr_bold`.
 - `aroma+gsr`: high pass filtering, signal from tissue masks (white matter and  csf, 2 parameters), global signal, applied on output suffixed `desc-smoothAROMAnonaggr_bold`.

+In addition, we also calculated the connectome based on the raw timeseries as a reference.

+Here we provide an uniformed API to retrieve fMRIPrep generated confounds implemented in NiLearn {cite:p}`abraham_machine_2014`.
+Timeseries, connectome, and confounds removal are all implemented through NiLearn.

-The following metrics are used to assess quality of functional connectivity: the residual relationship between motion and connectivity, distance-dependent effects of motion on connectivity, network identifiability.
+The current study used three metrics from {cite:t}`ciric_benchmarking_2017` to evaluate the denosing results: partial correlation between motion and connectivity with age and sex as covariates (quality control / functional connectivity; QCFC {cite:p}`power_recent_2015`), distance-dependent effects of motion on connectivity {cite:p}`power_spurious_2012`, network identifiability based on Louvain method of community detection {cite:p}`satterthwaite_impact_2012`.

 Code and processed data to reproduce the current analysis can be found on [github](https://github.com/SIMEXP/fmriprep-denoise-benchmark).